Finn-Ko/EMP/README.md

 http-server - to start a local server https://www.npmjs.com/package/http-server
   `npm install -g http-server`

-## scripts - these only work on linux!:
+## Scripts - These Only Work on Linux:

 `npm start` - builds the website and starts a local server
 `npm run build` - only builds the webiste
 `npm run dev` - starts the build in watch mode and a local server in parallel

-## build process manually:
+## Build Process Manually:

-run "tsc" to transpile ts files to js
+Run "tsc" to transpile ts files to js
 (run "http-server" to start a local server)

 ## API